DeborahK/Angular-GettingStarted/README.md

 If that does not resolve your issue, please post to the [discussion board for the course](https://app.pluralsight.com/library/courses/angular-2-getting-started/discussion)

 <b>NOTE: The sample files here have been updated to <i>Beta 15</i>.
-At this point in time, there is no plan to update these files to a more recent beta/rc because as of <i>beta 16</i>, there are <i>breaking changes</i> that would cause the files here to mismatch with the demos presented in the course.
+At this point in time, there is no plan to update these files to a more recent beta/rc because as of <i>Beta 16</i>, there are <i>breaking changes</i> that would cause the files here to mismatch with the demos presented in the course.

 We are currently discussing the appropriate time to update the course and at that time, these files will be updated.</b>